Beat the Geeks: Third round

-The third round starts with two more head-to-head challenges, and the trailing player starts, or the coin toss winner in the event of a tie starts.
+The third round starts with two more head-to-head challenges, and the trailing player, or the coin toss winner in the event of a tie starts.
 Gameplay is the same as in the second round, with all medals worth 20 more points (40/50 in season 1, 40/60 in season 2).

 After these challenges are over, the "geek-qualizer" is played to decide a winner with the trailing contestant going first; in the event of a tie, the coin toss winner decides to go first or second.
 A list of titles is read to the contestant, who must decide whether each is related to movies, music, or TV.
-The list continues until the contestant gives an incorrect answer, fails to give an answer within two seconds, or exhausts the list.
+The list continues until the contestant gives an incorrect answer, fails to answer within two seconds, or exhausts the list.
 Then, if they have tied or exceeded their opponent's score, their opponent plays their own geek-qualizer round with the same rules.
 The player with the most points after the geek-qualizer advances to the final round.
 If there is a tie, a numerical tiebreaker question is asked; the winner is the player who comes closer to the correct answer without going over.
 When a contestant's turn is over, the geek that relates to the last title read explains it.
 Correct answers are worth 10 points each, with a maximum of 15 items in season 1, and 16 in season 2.

 Final round

 In the final round, the contestant chooses one of the four geeks to challenge.
 The contestant and geek alternate questions, beginning with the contestant.
-Each turn, the host gives a category, then the player chooses whether to answer a 1-point (easiest), 2 point (harder), or 3 point (hardest) question; the Geek may not choose a point value lower than the contestant's previous question.
+Each turn, the host gives a category, then the player chooses whether to answer a 1-point (easiest), 2-point (harder), or 3-point (hardest) question; the Geek may not choose a point value lower than the contestant's previous question.
 If answered correctly, they earn the number of points chosen; otherwise there is no penalty.
 The first player to reach 7 points wins; if the contestant wins they are awarded $5,000 worth of prizes related to the category of geek they challenged for the final round.